The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Why do central banks care about the gold price?
 I don’t think that they care about the cost of gold as much as the stability of the current currency regime.
 Gold is not so much an enemy of the central bankers as it is an annoyance.
 A strongly rising gold price implies trouble with the currency regime.
 However, rising gold does not constitute a crisis for central bankers unless they have leased out too much of their gold inventory and the gold loans default.
 This would be a public relations fiasco but not an economic disaster since no economically significant transactions are currently made in gold.

 Indeed, central banks would prefer a stable gold price.
 But they have squandered their only tool to control it: their gold supplies.
 The central banks should be able to coexist quite well with a much higher gold price; they have already survived a tenfold increase since the 1970s.
 The natural enemies of the central banks are their monetary mismanagement and the spendthrift fiscal policies of their associated governments.
-If there is still a major bank war on gold, then they have run out of ammunition.
+If there is still a significant bank war on gold, then they have run out of ammunition.

 The Widening Wealth Gap: The Rich Get Richer and the Poor Get Poorer